DyogenIBENS/PhylDiag/README.md

 - families
 in this order

-If you want to execute phylDiag with all default options
+Execute phylDiag with default values of options
 ```
 src/phylDiag.py data/Homo.sapiens.genome.bz2 data/Mus.musculus.genome.bz2 data/Euarchontoglires.families.bz2 > res/consevedSegments.sbs
 ```
-Each family is defined as a set of genes that derive from one gene in Euarchontoglires.
+Here, each family is defined as a set of genes that derive from one gene in Euarchontoglires.
 Euarchontoglires is the most recent common ancestor of extant human and mouse.

 * The distance metric may be either the 'DPD', 'ED', 'MD' or 'CD' (in brackets).
 The default distance metric is 'CD' (in parenthesis).